CrayLabs/SmartSim/doc/model.rst

             1) "model_1.{renamed_dataset}.dataset_tensor"
             2) "model_1.{renamed_dataset}.meta"

-        **Copy/Rename/Delete Operations On Datasets Placed By An External Application**
+        **Copy/Rename/Delete Operations on Datasets Placed by an External Application**

         SmartSim supports copy/rename/delete operations on prefixed ``Datasets`` sent to the ``Orchestrator`` by separate ``Models``.
 To achieve this, users need to provide the ``Model`` name that stored the ``Dataset``